 - Playground structure grants are awarded once per year in March.

 The Hennepin Youth Sports Program awards allow municipalities, park districts and school districts to create, expand or improve athletic or recreational facilities and to purchase new equipment.
 Individual equipment such as balls, bats, gloves, uniforms or protective gear are not eligible for equipment grants.

 The grants are administered by contract through the Minnesota Amateur Sports Commission (MASC), which evaluates the applications and provides recommendations to the Hennepin County Board of Commissioners.

 Media coverage: Hennepin County has awarded $23 million in youth sports grants in last decade.
 By David Chanen Star Tribune, March 15, 2019

-Current Grant Round: 2019 Spring Equipment and Playground Applications
+Current Grant Round: 2019 Fall Equipment Application and 2019 Fall Facilities Application

 - Program Administrator: Spencer Arvold